Supportive Herbal Teas

 The River: 28 days or more in cycle length, plus lots of PMS/PPMD symptoms and other chronic issues such as endometriosis, fibroids, cysts, PCOS and more.

-The two main herbal tea categories I will sort Traditional Medicinal teas into are Warming and Cooling
+The two main herbal tea categories I will sort Traditional Medicinal teas into are Warming and Cooling.
+(While working on resolving imbalances it is useful to use herbs that support your body’s constitution.)

-If your steam user type is The Tree or The Sun you will want cooling herbal teas.
+If your pelvic steamer type is The Tree or The Sun you will want cooling herbal teas.

-If your steam user type is The River you will want to use warming herbal teas.
+If your pelvic steamer type is The River you will want to use warming herbal teas.

-If your steam user type is The Butterfly you have a more complicated choice, can use both cooling or warming depending on if you have any excess heat/dry symptoms, except ginger!
+If your pelvic steamer type is The Butterfly you have a more complicated choice.
+You can use both cooling or warming depending on if you have any excess heat/dry symptoms, except ginger!
 Ginger is a warming uterine bleeding stimulant so if you have short cycles or bleed between periods, don’t use any of the ginger teas outside of your period days.
 If you have excess heat/dry symptoms use teas in the cooling category.
-If you do not have excess heat or dry symptoms you can use from both the warming and cooling categories.
+If you do not have excess heat or dry symptoms, you can use from both the warming and cooling categories.
+(Feel free to email me if the Butterfly+ are the pelvic steam herbs you use, to discuss whether cooling or warming is best for you)

-All of the steam user types can benefit from gut and nervous system support provided by herbal teas, you will want some of both in your routine.
+All of the pelvic steamer types can benefit from gut and nervous system support provided by herbal teas, a natural compliment to your pelvic steam routine.

-Choose between cooling or warming based on your steam user type!
+Choose between cooling or warming based on your pelvic steamer type!

 When using herbal teas I recommend steeping for a minimum of 8-10 minutes up to 15 min for a medicinal dose. (mints can get too strong if more than 10 min!)